Get ready for winter

 - Wear several layers of light clothes because they trap warm air better than one bulky layer.

-- For more advice on how to keep warm and well this winter, please visit the West Sussex County Council website
+- For more advice on how to keep warm and well this winter, please visit West Sussex Affordable Energy

 Look out for other people

 Remember that other people, like older neighbours, friends and family members, may need a bit of extra help over the winter.
 There’s a lot you can do to help people who are more frail than you.

 - Keep in touch with your friends, neighbours and family and ask if they need any practical help, or if they’re feeling under the weather.